-LPNs also monitor their patients and report adverse reactions to medications or treatments.
+LPNs care for clients in many ways.
+Often, they provide basic bedside care; they assist with bathing, dressing, and personal hygiene, moving in bed, range of motion, and walking.
+They also feed or assist with feeding clients who need help eating.
+Prepare and give medications/injections and enemas, monitor catheters, dress wounds.
+Sometimes, assist physicians and registered nurses perform tests and procedure.
+Monitor their patients and report adverse reactions to medications or treatments.
 LPNs gather information from patients, including their health history and how they are currently feeling.
-They may use this information to complete insurance forms, pre-authorizations, and referrals, and they share information with registered nurses and doctors to help determine the best course of care for a patient.
+They share information with registered nurses and doctors to help determine the best course of care for a patient.
 LPNs often teach family members how to care for a relative or teach patients about good health habits.

 Information: